RM-Sharma999/Global-Layoffs-Starting-From-March-2020-Tableau-Visualization/README.md

 # WORLD LAYOFFS (Starting From March 2020) Tableau Visualization
 This project analyzes **global layoffs starting from March 2020** using a dataset sourced from **Kaggle**.
 The goal of this project is to clean **raw real-world data**, perform **SQL-based exploratory data analysis**, and build **interactive dashboard in Tableau** to uncover trends and patterns in workforce reductions across industries and countries.

-This project is designed to demonstrate **data cleaning, SQL querying, and business-driven analytics, making it suitable for a Data Analyst portfolio**.
+This project showcases **end-to-end data cleaning, SQL-based analysis, and actionable insights for a Data Analyst portfolio**.

 ### [GLOBAL LAYOFFS (Starting From March 2020) Dashboard](https://public.tableau.com/views/GlobalLayoffsStartingfromMarch2020/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)